FAQ- Children and Teens Martial Arts

 A: Congratulations, now the real fun begins!
 You’ve worked hard and mastered the basic skills, now you get to start building on those skills and learning new advanced material.
 Black belt training includes new forms, weapons, sparring drills, and advanced kicks.
 Once you’ve earned your first-degree black belt you will receive a training log outlining your new requirements.
 Remember, a first-degree black belt is not where the journey ends!
 Martial arts is a lifestyle of constant and never-ending improvement, and there’s always something new to work on.

 Didn’t find your FAQ- Children and Teens Martial Arts answer?
-Were happy to help – give us a call.
+Were happy to help – send us an email.